-the high waters falls towards the level of the low tide (Fig. 1).
+As the amplitude ratio b/a continues to increase above the critical value for the formation of a double high water, there is a gradual transition towards a tide dominated by the higher harmonic.
+As this happens, the level of water in the dip between the high waters falls towards the level of the low tide (Fig. 1).
 There comes a point when the level of water between the dips is virtually the same as that at the low tide, when we can say that the transition to the higher harmonic is complete and the double tide has disappeared.
 At the time of the minimum in the dip, t = t' and sea level is given by

-$$y = a(1 - 0.5\omega^2 t^2) - b[1 - (0.5n^2)\omega^2 (t - \phi)^2]$$ (8)
+$$y = a(1 - 0.5\omega^2 t^2) - b[1 - (0.5n^2)\omega^2 (t - \phi)^2].$$ (8)

-- 5 The first term on the right hand side of this equation represents the fall in water level between t = 0 and t = t' due to the semi-diurnal tide; the second term is the fall in the same time due to the harmonic.
+The first term in the right-hand side of this equation represents the fall in water level between t = 0 and t = t' due to the semi-diurnal tide; the second term is the fall in the same time due to the harmonic.
 The first term will occur in the absence of the harmonic, so the size of the dip due to the harmonic is equal to the second term.
 Referring to Eq.
-(7), this second term can be written as b(r/n)2.
-The size of the dip relative to the amplitude of the semi-diurnal tide is therefore (b/a)(r/n)2.
+(7), this second term can be written as $b(r/n)^2$.
+The size of the dip relative to the amplitude of the semi-diurnal tide is therefore $(b/a)(r/n)^2$.
 The higher harmonic will become dominant when this ratio exceeds a certain value, of order 1.
-That is the upper limit of b/a for a recognisable double high water is - $\frac{n^2}{f} > \frac{b}{a}r^2\tag{9}$ where the factor f represents the size of the dip relative to a.
+That is the upper limit of b/a for a recognizable double high water is where the factor f represents the size of the dip relative to a.
 For example, if f = 1 and n = 3, the upper bound for b/a is $9/r^2$.
-In general, we can write the critical condition for the formation of a recognisable double high water in the form which is the condition we want to test.
-Note that the theory leads us to expect that the same parameter, namely (b/a)r2, is 5 important in predicting the initial onset of the double high water and the disappearance of the high water as the harmonic becomes dominant.
+In general, we can write the critical condition for the formation of a recognizable double high water in the form